valeriosouza/my-smtp-wp/readme.txt

 Tested up to: 3.9.1
 Stable tag: 0.1.0

-MY SMTP WP can help us to send emails via SMTP instead of the PHP mail() function.
+Configure your WordPress to send e-mails using your personal e-mail via SMTP.

 == Description ==

-soon
+Configure your WordPress to send e-mails using your personal e-mail via SMTP.

+Often useful when your WordPress does not send emails.

+This happens because your server does not allow sending emails via PHP.

 = Usage =

-1. Download and extract `wp-smtp.zip` to `wp-content/plugins/`
+1. Download and extract `my-smtp-wp.zip` to `wp-content/plugins/`
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. "Dashboard"->"Settings"->"MY SMTP WP"
+4. Configure the plugin according to your hosting provider or email.
+How 'Gmail, Hotmail, Live, Yahoo' and other.

 == Installation ==